-Martin oversees the government funded Information Advice and Support programme and has established it as a successful contributor towards local service improvements and the implementation of the special educational needs and disability reforms agenda.
+Martin leads on quality management and oversees the Information Advice and Support Programme and has established it as a successful contributor towards the implementation of the special educational needs and disability reforms agenda.

-He is a key lead in seeking new business opportunities at CDC whilst introducing overall improvements to processes, procedures, organisational transparency and accountability in all business related matters.
+He is a key lead in seeking new business opportunities within the charity whilst also introducing overall improvements to processes, procedures, organisational transparency and accountability in all business related matters.

-Martin is driven by compassion and his enthusiasm for improving outcomes for families and young people and led the Independent Support programme for 4 years with success.
-When it comes disability and SEN issues Martin believes there is no better organisation than CDC to put that into practice.
+Martin is driven by compassion and his enthusiasm for improving outcomes for families and young people.
+When it comes to disability and SEN issues Martin believes there is no better organisation than CDC to put that into practice.